trust-mfn-berlin/animals-as-objects/vault/story.silkworms.md

 ## _Morus alba_ at the Museum für Naturkunde Berlin and in the Villages of Brandenburg

-The collection manager of the Lepidoptera (butterfly and moth) collection, Viola Richter, points the tree out to me as she looks for [[display cases|theme.showing-animals]] filled with silkworm specimens at my request in autumn 2020.[^1] One of these cases displays the four zoological stages in the development of _Bombyx mori_, the silk moth, each represented by a number of specimens: the egg, the caterpillar (_bombyx_), the pupa in its cocoon, and the hatched moth.
+The collection manager of the Lepidoptera (butterfly and moth) collection, Viola Richter, points the tree out to me as she looks for [[display cases|theme.putting-animals-on-display]] filled with silkworm specimens at my request in autumn 2020.[^1] One of these cases displays the four zoological stages in the development of _Bombyx mori_, the silk moth, each represented by a number of specimens: the egg, the caterpillar (_bombyx_), the pupa in its cocoon, and the hatched moth.

 <figure>